MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/designing-holograms.md

 ## "Try it out" moments

-Designing Holograms teaches MR concepts, but it also allows you to try them in your room.
+Designing Holograms teaches Mixed Realityconcepts, but it also allows you to try them in your room.
 So after some of those explanations, we pause and take you out from the doll house, and into an interactive moment where you can be hands on.
 Here are some examples of those interactive moments.​

 ![Animated GIF of the hand tracking frame showing when hands are detected and when they enter the field of view](images/designing-holograms/try-out-1.gif)
 *The hand tracking frame showing when hands are detected and when they enter the field of view.​*